Araz0/eternal-dance/README.md

 - `/`: Contains the code for the public website, which will be available under the domain [eternal-dance.art](https://eternal-dance.art).
 - `backend/`: Contains the server-side code responsible for getting, saving, and uploading videos to the server, as well as handling all related operations.
+- `frontend/`: Frontend contains code related to the public website of The Eternal Dance.
+Implemented using React and TypeScript.

 ## Frontend